 Stream of ideas

 Where do the ideas for my sculptures come from?
 The best thing about them: they never run out.
-A short visit to the source, to the wind sisters and three clueless kings.
+A short visit to the source of the «Muse», my «Windy Sisters» and «Three Kings, clueless».

 Sometimes I run out of wood, pigment or sharpened chainsaws, but I never run out of ideas.
 Only once an idea is realised do I know whether it is any good.
 Until then, I cannot be sure: taking notes, sketching, rejecting.